Curated by: Marcello Smarrelli

 In the long sleeve of the Pescheria, characterized by the monumental brick colonnade open to the street, the sea returns curious wooden trunks to the beach.
 Moving in space it turns out that these objets trouvè have incorporated other elements.
 Strange metamorphoses that the sea creates by transforming the wood smoothed by the wave motion into objects of common use.
 These sculptures seem to assemble and blend styles and working methods inspired by the medium that more than any other has defined the contemporary world: the ready-made.

-In the background Trevor, a video projection of over 30 meters, in which the viewer is invited to share the same view of Trevor Philips, protagonist of GTA V, a video game on the PlayStation.
+The background is Trevor, a video projection of over 30 meters, in which the viewer is invited to share the same view as Trevor Philips, the protagonist of GTA V, a video game on the PlayStation.

 The artist crystallizes the character in an indefinite time in which he gets lost in the boundless horizon of the sea that opens up in front of him.
 Set in the bloody city of Los Santos (double dystopian of Los Angeles) where day alternates with night and weather changes, the projection occupies the entire back wall of the Pescheria: a constantly changing horizon, in which the sea sways .
 Hands appear frequently overlapping the waves, revealing the artificiality of this only apparently natural vision.